edigiacomo/django-statusboard/README.md

 ## Notifications

-`django-statusboard` doesn't provide an out-of-the-box notification system, but it's easy to implement using [django signals](https://docs.djangoproject.com/en/dev/topics/signals/).
+`django-statusboard` doesn't provide an out-of-the-box notification system, but it's easy to implement using [django signals](https://docs.djangoproject.com/en/dev/topics/signals/) or you can use [django-statusboard-notify](https://github.com/edigiacomo/django-statusboard-notify).

 Moreover, `django-statusboard` tracks the previous status of a service (`Service._status`).